mohammadyaseliani/Adding-Files-Larger-than-100MB-to-Your-Repo/README.md

 # Adding-Files-Larger-than-100MB-to-Your-Repo

-First, you have to get your GitHub token.
+First, you have to get your GitHub access token.
 To get your token, go to the path Settings --> Developer settings --> Personal access tokens --> Generate new token.
 Now, put the files you want to upload in a folder in your desktop, go to Command Prompt, navigate to the folder path, and follow these steps:

 **Step 1:** git lfs install